Jakatut/Microposter/README.md

    6.6 Delete

 7. Deploy all of this on a cloud service (edited)

+### Stack
+Framework: Laravel
+Language: PHP
+DB: MySQL
+Cloud Host: Heroku